9 Intro to Linux Administration

 and passwd

-start interactive prompts, so you don’t need to do much more than run those commands.
+start interactive prompts, so you don’t need to do more than run those commands.

-If you ever need to alter a user – the most common task being to add a user to a group, you would use the usermod
+If you ever need to alter a user – the most common task is adding a user to a group – you would use the usermod

 command with the -aG